A Guide on How to Edit PDFs in Every Way You Can Imagine

 How to Create a Fillable Form Online

-- If you want to edit your form, you can always do it using our form editor (just select it from My Forms and click on Edit Form.
+If you want to edit your form, you can always do it using the form editor.
+Just select the form editor from My Forms and click on Edit Form.
 This will bring you to our editor, which will, in turn, allow you to add and remove fields (single-choice, multiple-choice, name, address, etc.), as well as add and remove conditional logic (e.g. to display a certain field only when certain conditions are met), and add notifications to your form (e.g. send the completed form to the user or back to you, as a PDF).

 How to Create a Fillable Form from a Word Document